jnksgit/Hoffmann-2022-rs/README.md

 Radar data has been obtained from the collection of [C-Band Sentinel-1 SAR GRD](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD) in Google Earth Engine.
-We computed different backscatter image products for the whole year 2017 and the winter season respectively. aWe extracted band statistics for the location of the plots and stored it in a csv. file.
+We computed different backscatter image products for the whole year 2017 and the winter season respectively. aWe extracted band statistics for the location of the plots and stored it in a csv.file.

 ### (4) Computation of further image metrics